Skip to content

 The #1 Constraint on Innovation Isn’t Technology, It’s Fragmented Change Management.

 This article is part of the How Do YOU CM2? blog series in collaboration with the Institute for Process Excellence (IpX).
 Although I receive compensation for writing this series, I stand behind its content.
-I will only continue to create and publish high-quality articles that I can fully endorse.
+I will continue to create and publish high-quality articles that I can fully endorse.
 Enjoy this new series, and please share your thoughts!
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut elit tellus, luctus nec ullamcorper… Read More »The #1 Constraint on Innovation Isn’t Technology, It’s Fragmented Change Management.
+Change is the heartbeat of innovation.
+Yet, in many enterprises, change is still treated as a reactive… Read More »The #1 Constraint on Innovation Isn’t Technology, It’s Fragmented Change Management.

 How Do YOU CM2?